 Software project documentation

-Centralized software project documentation can help you manage all of the documents and assets involved in a project in one place.
+Centralized software project documentation can help you manage all of the project’s documents and assets in one place.
 You can easily track files, assign owners, update statuses, and more.
 Encourage teammates to update their statuses and documents to keep the entire team aligned.

 High-level project plans

-For example, the monday.com R&D team uses the Scrum framework, so we rely on a specific Scrum sprint planning template.
+For example, the monday.com R&D team uses the Scrum framework, relying on a specific Scrum sprint planning template.
 With the right high-level board format, teammates get transparency into who’s working on what and the project’s progress, resulting in a smoother overall process.

 Feature or product backlog

 If your team uses the Scrum framework or a similar framework to implement Agile, you need to continually prioritize your product backlog.
-Create a board for your backlog of potential features (user stories in Scrum) to plan your most efficient future sprints.
+Create a board for your backlog of potential features (user stories in Scrum) to plan and organize your most efficient future sprints.

 Real-time KPI reports and dashboards

 Take it for a spin and create your first project roadmap in just a few minutes.
 No matter the type of PMO, monday.com has you covered.